How to Survive a Nuclear Attack

 By simulating similar detonations on our list of probable targets, we can come up with a list of potential safe zones - areas close enough to be reachable within a few hours, but remote enough to be well away from any potential impact sites.

-I live in the UK, and this is what it looks like if you simulate attacks on all of the probable targets identified in the declassified report from the National Archives:
+I live in the UK, and this is what it looks like if you simulate attacks on all of the probable targets identified in the declassified report from the National Archives, and closer to home, my local area:

 3) Mapping Fallout Zones